Owslebury & Marwell

 Did you know?

 The zoo was founded by Dr John Knowles in 1972.
-He initially sold a Rolls Royce his to buy some zebras.
+He initially sold a Rolls Royce of his to buy some zebras.
 Dr Knowles always ran the zoo with a particular emphasis on wildlife conservation and was later awarded an OBE for his services.